jlarsson/inversio/README.md

 Before this write up, I have tried approaches such as [this](https://strongloop.com/strongblog/modular-node-js-express/) and different [libraries](http://www.mariocasciaro.me/dependency-injection-in-node-js-and-other-architectural-patterns), with little satisfaction.

-[https://github.com/c9/architect](Architect) was my previous first choice for DI, and if you dont like this, try that out.
+[https://github.com/c9/architect](Architect) was my previous first choice for DI, and if you don't like this, try that out.

 ## The basics